 As of December 31, 2023, we have U.S. net operating loss carryforwards of approximately \$1.4 billion, research and development credit carryforwards (R&D credits) of approximately \$45.8 million and business interest expense carryforward of \$14.5 million.
 For income tax purposes, these NOLs and R&D credits will expire in various amounts through 2040.
 NOLs generated after 2017 and the business interest expense carryforwards do not expire.
 The Tax Reform Act of 1986 contains provisions which limit the ability to utilize net operating loss carryforwards and R&D credit carryforwards in the case of certain events including significant changes in ownership interests.
 The Exchange Transaction with TG Bio may have resulted in a "change in ownership" as defined by IRC Section 382 of the Internal Revenue Code of 1986, as amended.
 Additionally, stock issuance activities may have resulted in a "change in ownership" as defined by IRC Section 382 of the Internal Revenue Code of 1986, as amended.
-Accordingly, a substantial portion of the Company's NOLs above may be subject to annual limitations in reducing any future year's tax.
+Accordingly, a substantial portion of the Company's NOLs above may be subject to annual limitations in reducing any future year's taxable income, and a substantial portion of the R&D Credit carryforwards may be subject to annual limitations in reducing any future year's tax.